 Table 5 shows the outputs for Toggle Bit I on DQ6.
-Figure 4 shows the toggle bit algorithm in flowchart form, and the section "Reading Toggle Bits DQ6/DQ2" explains the algorithm.
+Figure 4 shows the toggle bit algorithm.
 Figure 15 in the "AC Characteristics" section shows the toggle bit timing diagrams.
 Figure 16 shows the differences between DQ2 and DQ6 in graphical form.
 See also the subsection on DQ2: Toggle Bit II.